techmania-team/techmania-docs/English/How_to_play.md

 # ![Touch icon](https://imgur.com/OEKXJvN.png) Touch

 The Touch control scheme requires a touchscreen.
-You can test your touchscreen from the options menu.
-It is also recommended that you go to system settings and turn off visual feedback for touches, as they may cause the game to lag.
+It is recommended that you go to system settings and turn off visual feedback for touches, as they may cause the game to lag.
 On Windows 10, this option can be found in Settings - Ease of Access - Mouse pointer - Change touch feedback.

 ### ![](https://imgur.com/XeUKzrk.png) Basic note
 Touch the note when the scanline passes its center.